Admitted Student Information

 Below are samples of the 2020 Summer Pre-College Programs.
 In 2021 the will be taught synchronously again.
 Please refer to the schedule created specifically for your time zone.

 The schedules for 2021 will be posted here when they are available.
+They may not matche these schedules exactly.

 Architecture Discovery Program